Tech-invite3GPPspaceIETFspace

 Step 7.

 The SMF determines whether UUAA is required for the UE.
 UUAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
-SMF may skip UUAA, if it receives successful UUAA result from the AMF or the UE has completed UUAA successfully with the same USS/DN before, i.e., at registration as in step 5 or in previous PDU Session Establishment procedures.
+SMF may skip UUAA, the UE has completed UUAA successfully with the same USS/DN before, i.e., at registration as in step 5 or in previous PDU Session Establishment procedures and a successful UUAA result is available.

 Step 8.